pic pic

 Remark

-The symbols ∈ and βˆ‰ used in this section can be inserted via tab completion:
+The symbols ∈ and ∉ used in this section can be inserted via tab completion:

-• ∈ by \in
+• ∈ by typing \in

-• βˆ‰ by \notin
+• ∉ by typing \notin

-The function in(a, list) evaluates whether the scalar a matches any element in the vector list, yielding the same result as a ∈ list.
-For example, both in(2, [1, 2, 3]) and 2 ∈ [1, 2, 3] return true, as 2 is an element of [1,2,3].
+At its core, in(a, list) and a ∈ list check whether the scalar a matches any element in the vector list.
+For example, in(2, [1, 2, 3]) and 2 ∈ [1, 2, 3] both evaluate to true, because 2 is an element of [1,2,3].

 x = [-100, 2, 4, 100]